CodinGame/codingame-game-engine/playground/core-concepts/core-4-configuration.md

 ### Statement

-Place a file named `statement_en.html` in the `config/` directory and it will be used for as the statement of your game.
+All games need to have a description in the form of a game statement.
+A statement in English is mandatory, and one in French is optional.
+The `statement_en.html` already exists in the config/ folder, and you may create a `statement_fr.html` file if you wish.
+If the player has set French as his language on CodinGame, the French version of the statement will be displayed; otherwise the English version will be displayed.

 For a game with multiple leagues, you may place a file named `statement_en.html.tpl` in the `config/` directory and it will be used as a basis for the statement of each league when you click the export button.
 Within the `.tpl` file, you may place special comment blocks to indicate whether a block of html should be included for any specified league.

-Optionally, you can tranlate your statements in French using `statement_fr.html` files.
+An editor with preview of your `statement_en.html` and `statement_fr.html` is available on `localhost:8888/statement.html`.
+This page allows you to edit your html files and see the would-be generated statement side by side.

 Learn more about how to write a statement for sdk games in the [CodinGame contribution documentation](https://www.codingame.com/playgrounds/40701/contribute---help/writing-the-statement#game-statement)